 echo -n "$host -> ";

 Verify the clustershell setup is working by running the following command.

 [root@splunk-cm01]# clush -a hostname

-Update the /etc/hosts on all the Splunk servers with that of cluster master so every server can be accessed through the hostnames without any issues.
-If this is not set up, connecting from indexer/search head to the Cluster Master will fail.
+Update the /etc/hosts on all the Splunk servers with that of cluster manager so every server can be accessed through the hostnames without any issues.
+If this is not set up, connecting from indexer/search head to the Cluster Manager will fail.

 [root@splunk-cm01]# clush -a -x splunk-cm01 -c /etc/hosts --dest /etc

 Following are some of the suggested/recommended packages for Indexers as they will be hosting Hot/Cache.

 - NFS mounts: nfs-utils (In case using FlashBlade NFS filesystems for Cold tier)